nofxx/geonames_local/README.md

 Downloads and store Geonames.org data locally (MongoDB, Mongoid).
 Making every Geoname API operation possible on your servers.
-No hit limit, fast as possible.
+**No hit limit, fast as possible.**

+* Download all country data
+* Merges ZIP into cities, so you have masks
+* Updates using geonames IDs, no duplication

 Use